Copy and Share Data Sources in IntelliJ-based IDEs

 — Share data sources between projects inside one IDE.

-— Copy a data source from one IDE to another IDE, to another computer.
+— Copy a data source from one IDE to another IDE, or to another computer.

 Duplicate a data source within one project

-A trivial problem with a trivial solution: in the context menu of the selected data source click Duplicate or press Ctrl/Cmd+D.
+A trivial problem deserves a trivial solution: in the context menu of the selected data source, click Duplicate or press Ctrl/Cmd+D.